oanda/apidocs/v1/rates.md

 : _Required_  An URL encoded (*%2C*) comma separated list of instruments to fetch prices for.
 Values should be one of the available instrument from the /v1/instruments response.

 since
-: _Optional_  A timestamp where when specified, only prices after the specified time are returned.
+: _Optional_  When specified, only prices that occurred after the specified timestamp are returned.
 Must be specified in RFC3339 format.

 #### Example
     curl -X GET "http://api-sandbox.oanda.com/v1/prices?instruments=EUR_USD%2CUSD_JPY%2CEUR_CAD"